AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 3. ✅ Test the email functionality with various email providers
 4. ✅ Test the subscription tier system with various upgrade/downgrade scenarios
 5. ✅ Implement the auth router modifications outlined in auth_router_modification_plan.md
-6. Test the modified auth router endpoint
+6. ✅ Test the modified auth router endpoint
+7. ✅ Update affected tests to work with the modified endpoint
-7. Monitor logs for any remaining issues
+8. Monitor logs for any remaining issues
-8. Document the solutions and any configuration changes
+9. Document the solutions and any configuration changes

 ## Open Questions
 1. What is the current development status of the auth_service?